tienhung164/CS-and-Programming-Books/README.md

 ![](https://static1.squarespace.com/static/5288f78fe4b088c60f4c3232/t/56cd8bae27d4bddd6eb92c55/1456311229588/)
 ## You Can:
 * Fork my responsitory.
-* Clone or download these programming books for free.
+* Clone or download these programming books for free
 * Read direct on Github
 ### OR If You Can:
 #### We need each other to make it looks better, any programming books if you want to share with others please add to this respository.
 Thanks for your contribution.
 Happy coding!